textcreationpartnership/A03242/README.md

 ##Content Summary##

 #####Front#####

-Porta pietatis, or, The port or harbour of piety Exprest in sundry triumphes, pageants, and showes,
+1. To the Right Honorable Sr.Maurice
+Abbot, Knight, the Lord Maior of this renowned Metropolis, London.

 #####Body#####

+1. Londini Porta
+Pietatis:
+Londons Gate to Piety.

+    _ The first Show by Water.

-1. Proteus his Speech.
+      * Proteus his Speech.

+    _ The first Show by Land.

-1. The Shepheards Speech.
+      * The Shepheards Speech.

+    _ The second Show by Land.

-1. The Indians Speech.
+      * The Indians Speech.

+    _ The third Show by Land.

-1. The Speech from the Shippe.
+      * The Speech from the Shippe.

+    _ The fourth Show by Land.

-1. Piety the Speaker.
+      * Piety the Speaker.

-1. The Speech at Night.
+      * The Speech at Night.

 **Types of content**